SnipSnap: Overview

 The app scans the text, images, logos, and barcodes within a photograph of a coupon to parse out all of the structured coupon content dynamically.
-The app uses some of this information to power features such as expiration-date reminders, location-based notifications (utilizing the store name, as well as the location of the phone), and scanable barcodes.
+The app uses some of this information to power features such as expiration-date reminders, location-based notifications (utilizing the store name, as well as the location of the phone), and scannable barcodes.

 SnipSnap makes money through both targeted and affiliate offers.
 Depending on a user’s past habits and SnipSnap’s partnerships, companies, like Babies ‘R Us, can push coupons that look just like any other user-clipped coupon.
 For every “snip” of one of these coupons that results in an actual purchase, SnipSnap will get a kickback.

 Mobile Commerce Daily says SnipSnap also works with retailers to manage location-based and "geo-conquesting" campaigns.
 The company has also begun promoting coupon content outside its mobile apps, and via third-party social media sites, mobile apps, and ad networks.